isomerpages/moe-psgrepository/_your-psg-journey-begins/Your Support Circle.md

 <h3><strong>Seek out your Support Circles</strong></h3>
 <p></p>
 <p>Every PSG belongs to a Support Circle usually with fellow PSGs near them,
-so you have a community that you can always turn to.​ Your Support Circle follows the zone your school is in.</p>
+so you have a community that you can always turn to.​ JCs and Millenia Institute are in one Support Circle while the rest of the Support Circles are based on <a href="https://www.moe.gov.sg/about-us/organisation-structure/sd/school-clusters" rel="noopener nofollow" target="_blank">school clusters</a>.</p>
 <p>Support Circles offer a great opportunity to learn and share ideas with
 other PSGs.
 More experienced parents can share their experience and advice with younger parents too.</p>